freddykrunn/three.gf/README.md

 Use the templates as an initial guidance to start your first game development using JGF.
 In the future, some example games will be provided in this repository too.

+## Important Notice

+This is a WIP (Work in progress), there is no official released version yet.
+If you want to use this framework "as is" right now, bare in mind that some breaking changes can and will occur until a stable version is released